ARSHRREVISHNU/movieDetailsVerificationProject/README.md

 1. Pull this project to your loacl system.
 2. Open command prompt from inside the project directory or use "cd (project director path)" command.
 3. Execute the command "mvn clean test -DtestNGFile=testng.xml".
+4. Once the execution was completed.
+Please check the results in the "emailable-report.html" which will be present in the "test-output" folder.